Who’s heard the media saying “detox programs are a scam”?

-The question we are going to answer: Is the practice of detox actually a scam or does it have merit?
+The question we are going to answer: Is the practice of detoxing to improve health true or false?

 There are quite a few articles around on the internet that claim detox is a scam and a waste of time and money, including articles on the following ‘purportedly’ credible scientific websites.

 - National Center for Complementary and Integrative Health (1)

 These so-called ‘scientific’ sources make some very powerful statements like:

 The human body can defend itself very well against most environmental insults and the effects of occasional indulgence.
 (2)

 A healthy liver and pair of kidneys are all most of us need to sufficiently “detox.”
 (3)

 There isn’t any convincing evidence that detox or cleansing programs actually remove toxins from your body or improve your health.
 (1)

 A person who goes on this diet repeatedly may run the risk of developing metabolic acidosis, which results in excessive acidity in the blood and can lead to coma and death.
 (2)

 Detox treatments are entirely unnecessary, have no benefit, Stay away.
 (3)